ruuda/musium/docs/tagging.md

     artist.
 See also
     [the section on multiple album artists](#multiple-album-artists) below.
  * `albumartistsort`: Sort name of the album artist (e.g. name without articles).
+   Defaults to the value of `albumartist` when not provided.
  * `albumartistssort`: Optionally, the sort name of each album artist separately, to match `albumartists`.
 Defaults to the values in `albumartists` when not provided.